-Amelia Earhart disappeared over 80 years old, and for all these years her fate has remained a mystery.
-It appears that this riddle is the verge of being solved as bones discovered on Nikumaroro Island are being reconsidered by U.S. forensic experts.
+Amelia Earhart disappeared over 80 years ago, and for all these years her fate has remained a mystery.
+It appears that this riddle is on the verge of being solved as bones discovered on Nikumaroro Island are being reconsidered by U.S. forensic experts.

 A scientific study claims to shed new light on the decades-long mystery of what happened to Amelia Earhart.

 Richard Jantz, an emeritus anthropology professor at the University of Tennessee, argues that bones discovered on the Pacific Island of Nikumaroro in 1940 were likely Earhart’s remains.
 The research contradicts a forensic analysis of the remains in 1941 that described the bones as belonging to a male.
 The bones, which were subsequently lost, continue to be a source of debate.

 Earhart, who was attempting to fly around the world, disappeared with navigator Fred Noonan on July 2, 1937, during a flight from Papua New Guinea to Howland Island in the Pacific.

 The first woman to fly solo across the Atlantic Ocean, Earhart was one of the most famous people in the world at the time of her disappearance.
 Thus, a number of theories have emerged about her fate.

 One well-publicized theory is that Earhart died a castaway after landing her plane on the remote island of Nikumaroro, a coral atoll 1,200 miles from the Marshall Islands.
 Some 13 human bones were found on Nikumaroro, also known as Gardner Island, three years after Earhart’s disappearance.

 In 1941, the bones were analyzed by Dr. David Hoodless, principal of the Central Medical School, Fiji.
 However, Jantz said that modern analysis techniques may have delivered a different result, particularly with regard to gender.